Color Analysis Quiz: Find Your Color Season

 The 12 Season System

-Each of the 4 main seasons (Spring, Summer, Autumn, Winter) has 3 sub-seasons based on whether your coloring is more light, warm/cool, or bright/soft.
-This gives 12 distinct palettes — for example, a “Soft Summer” looks best in muted, cool tones while a “Bright Winter” shines in vivid, high-contrast colors.
+Each of the 4 main seasons splits into 3 sub-seasons depending on whether your coloring leans more light, more warm/cool, or more bright/soft.
+That gives 12 distinct palettes.
+A “Soft Summer,” for instance, looks best in muted, dusty cool tones — while a “Bright Winter” needs vivid, high-contrast colors to come alive.
+Same parent season, completely different wardrobe.

 Why It Matters